kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 1. _**Write a query that lists all Customers in either Paris or London.
 Include Customer ID, Company Name and all address fields.**_

 ###### Query

+I attempted to adopt this [SQL Style Guide](https://www.sqlstyle.guide/) for my indentation to make my queries as readable as possible.
+I try to implement column aliasing wherever I can to ensure accuracy and prevent errors, as well as Azure providing code completion when doing so.
+I concatenated all the address columns for simplicity.

 ```sql
     SELECT c.CustomerID AS "Customer ID",